 - Is there a particular style of therapy that you are looking for?
-Some examples include cognitive-behavioral therapy (CBT), psychodynamic, hypnotherapy, and solution-oriented therapy.
+Some examples include cognitive-behavioral therapy (CBT), psychodynamic, mindfulness, and solution-oriented therapy.

 - What are the key issues or challenges that you want to address in counseling (e.g., stress, ADHD, depression, loss, anger management)?